+Per the National Coordination Council for Medication Error Reporting and Prevention: "A medication error is any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or person."
 Internal medication errors are physician or pharmacy errors that are discovered but not administered to the person.
-All other medication errors are considered Critical or Non-Critical.
-Critical level incidents in this category include: hospitalization, death, or incidents that are caused by suspected abuse or neglect or involves a controlled substance.
+All other medication errors are considered reportable unless the error causes the outcome of the incident to elevate the incident to a critical notification level.
+Critical level incidents in this category include: hospitalization, death, or incidents that are caused by suspected abuse or neglect.

+Although the Data Management System includes a field for coding medication severity levels, the DDP will not be using that field.
-• Charting Error - Medication charted prior to the person taking the medication; medications given to persons and not charted; failure to chart refusals; charting for a co-worker; and/or the use of ditto marks, erasing entries on the Medication Administration Record (MAR), using "white out" on the MAR.

-• Omission - Medication not given to person; not obtaining refills on time and/or; sufficient quantities not available.

-Order Expired - Medication given beyond the "stop order" and/or medication given past an expiration date.
-Transcription errors o Wrong dose or the dose on the MAR does not match the dose on the prescription and/or pharmacy label; o Wrong person or the name on the MAR does not match the name on the prescription and/or pharmacy label;

-o Wrong medication or the name of the medication on the MAR does not match the medication listed on the prescription and/or pharmacy label;

-o Omission or new medication that was prescribed was not written on the MAR;

-o MAR entry shows the wrong route or the route for giving the medication does not match the doctor's order written on the prescription and/or pharmacy label.
-Ex.: oral route vs. rectal route;

-Wrong time or the time(s) for medication administration is not the same as indicated on the prescription and/or pharmacy label.
+- Charting Error Medication charted prior to the person taking the medication; medications given to persons and not charted; failure to chart refusals; charting for a co-worker; and/or the use of ditto marks, erasing entries on the Medication Administration Record (MAR), using "white out" on the MAR. - Omission Medication not given to person; not obtaining refills on time and/or; sufficient quantities not available.
+A refusal of medication is also an omission. - Order Expired Medication given beyond the "stop order" and/or medication given past an expiration date. - Transcription errors - o Wrong dose or the dose on the MAR does not match the dose on the prescription and/or pharmacy label; - o Wrong person or the name on the MAR does not match the name on the prescription and/or pharmacy label; - o Wrong medication or the name of the medication on the MAR does not match the medication listed on the prescription and/or pharmacy label; - o Omission or new medication that was prescribed was not written on the MAR; - o MAR entry shows the wrong route or the route for giving the medication does not match the doctor's order written on the prescription and/or pharmacy label.
+Ex.: oral route vs. rectal route; - o Wrong time or the time(s) for medication administration is not the same as indicated on the prescription and/or pharmacy label.
+Examples: Prescription/label states "at bedtime" and MAR indicates 8 am -or-Prescription/label states "twice daily" and MAR indicates only once daily. - Wrong dose - o Person given the wrong dose of medication.
+Example: MAR indicates two tablets, person given only one tablet.

-• Wrong dose/wrong person
+Wrong person